Rusih100/simple-neural-network/README.md

     };
 ```

-Create an instance of the Network_training class with the parameters:
+Create an instance of the Neuron_network class with the parameters:
 2 hidden layers (hidden_layers_n), 3 neurons on each hidden layer (neurons_per_layer_n), 2 input neurons (inputs_n), 1 output neuron (outputs_n).

 ```cpp